devfile/devfile-web/libs/docs/src/docs/2.1.0/quickstart-che.md

 4. Close and stop the workspace

 5. Go to 'Edit the workspace' and view the devfile.
 The devfile should be populated with content similar to the following
-    - The `schemaVersion` of the devfile should be left to what Eclipse Che supports, currently `2.1.0`
+    - The `schemaVersion` of the devfile should be left to what Eclipse Che supports
     - The `metadata.namespace` field is the target namespace your project will be deployed in, for our current intent and purposes this can be left alone

         ```yaml {% title="Empty workspace devfile" %}